 7 File Integrity Monitoring Best Practices You Should Be Doing Now

-Now that you have a grasp of what FIM is about and why it’s needed in organizations today, here are the important steps and concepts to make your FIM solution truly work for you.
+Now that you understand FIM and why it’s needed in organizations today, here are the essential steps and concepts to make your FIM solution truly work for you.

 1. Consider file integrity monitoring as part of the big picture.

 At a basic level, FIM verifies that important system files and configuration files have not changed.
-Put simply, it ensures the files’ integrity remains intact.
-However, keep in mind that no single tool or application by itself can be relied on with the task of providing data protection and security.
+It ensures the files’ integrity remains intact.
+However, keep in mind that no single tool or application can be relied on to provide data protection and security.

-We recommend you establish more than one way of detecting and alerting your team of unauthorized, suspicious changes.
-When other defenses and proper documentation are in place to help protect your IT assets, FIM serves to add yet another layer for an attacker to penetrate.
+We recommend you establish multiple ways of detecting and alerting your team of unauthorized, suspicious changes.
+When other defenses and proper documentation are in place to help protect your IT assets, FIM adds yet another layer for an attacker to penetrate.
 It’s best practice to keep those layers as complex and impenetrable as possible.

 2. Plan for deployment down to the tiniest detail.

-Careful planning before deploying FIM cannot be emphasized enough to ensure top-notch monitoring and protection.
+Careful planning is crucial before deploying FIM to ensure effective monitoring and protection.
 To aid you in the planning process, answer the following:

 3. Set up servers by function or geographical location.